Hi friend and Welcome aboard!

 I would definitely recommend the Samson Meteor over the Meteorite.
 The Meteor delivers pretty exceptional sound quality for only a little bit more dough.
 Both do pick up quite a bit of background noise, but Acoustic Sound Treatment never hurt anyone.
 Interested in learning more about the Samson Meteor?

 A step up from the Meteor, and the overall best USB mic in my opinion is the Blue Yeti.
 It’s got everything you need packaged into one industrial sized dildo looking mic.
 Lmao.
 I’m sorry I had to.
 It’s a running joke here at Home Studio Basics, but doesn’t take away from the fact that the Yeti is no joke.
 Why?
 Well for starters it comes in like 1,000 different colors.
-Okay 7.
+Okay less than that.
 But check out the quick scoop:

 - Versatility.
 Does well in a variety of applications.
 Just don’t purchase it with the intent on solely recording vocals and instruments.
 It can also be used with the provided stand, or with a separate mic stand + shock-mount as well as: a windscreen or pop-filter depending on your preference.